 Rebbe Menachem Mendel Kalish of Vorke (Warka), whose day of passing is the 16th of Sivan, was the son of Rebbe Yitzchak of Vorke – the preeminent disciple of Rebbe Simcha Bunim of Parshischa (Przysucha).
 There was another great tzaddik in that generation, whom many considered the greatest tzaddik of the times: Rebbe Yisrael of Ruzhin.
 Rebbe Yisrael of Ruzhin was the only tzaddik that his contemporary, the third Lubavitcher Rebbe (known as the Tzemach Tzedek) referred to as holy—“the holy Ruzhiner.”
 Rebbe Yisrael of Ruzhin devoted his life to bringing the Mashiach.

 The tzaddikim of Poland used to meet often.
-Once, Rebbe Yitzchak of Vorke went to meet the Ruzhiner Rebber, and brought his teenaged son, Rebbe Menachem Mendel, with him.
+Once, Rebbe Yitzchak of Vorke went to meet the Ruzhiner Rebbe, and brought his teenaged son, Rebbe Menachem Mendel, with him.
 Rebbe Yisrael of Ruzhin maintained a markedly royal court.
 He had a grand carriage upon which he would ride like a king.
 He ascended onto the carriage, inviting his guests to ascend after him.
-As they were ascending, Rebbe Yisrael announced, “Whomever does not know the secret of the Workings of the Chariot may not ascend onto the carriage.”
+As they were ascending, Rebbe Yisrael announced, “Whoever does not know the secret of the Workings of the Chariot may not ascend onto the carriage.”

 The secret of the Workings of the Chariot is the deepest secret in the Torah.
 The sages teach us that there are two secrets, one deeper than the other; together they are the secrets and the secret of secrets.
 The first secret is the Workings of Creation and the greater secret—the secret of secrets—is the Workings of the Chariot.